 Blue River Financial Group, Inc v Elevator Concepts Ltd, 315971 (July 29, 2014); and Elevator Concepts Ltd v Blue River Financial Group, Inc, 314803 (July 29, 2014).

 Arbitration hearing took place.
 Defendants did not attend.
 There was no answer or response to plaintiff's demand for arbitration.
 There was no transcript of arbitration.
 Arbitrator issued award in favor of plaintiff.
 Plaintiff filed motion to enforce award.
 Defendants argued there was no agreement to arbitrate, and arbitrator had no authority to issue award against them.
 Plaintiff contended that defendants waived any challenge to award because they never objected to plaintiff's demand for arbitration.
 Circuit Court granted plaintiff's motion to enforce award.
-COA affirmed and indicated that to determine arbitrability, court must consider whether there is arbitration provision in parties' contract, whether dispute is arguably within arbitration clause, and whether dispute is expressly exempt from arbitration.
+COA affirmed and indicated that to determine arbitrability, court must consider whether there is arbitration provision in parties' contract, whether dispute is arguably within arbitration clause, and whether dispute is expressly exempt from arbitration by terms of contract, and doubts about arbitrability are resolved in favor of arbitration.
 COA indicated that court may not hunt for errors in award, and facially valid damage award should not be disturbed.